nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 bundle install --path vendor/bundle
 ```

 This will create a folder called `vendor` in your repo which you do NOT want to render.
-Thus, it must be added to the exclude list of the `_config.yml` file.
+Thus, it must be added to the exclude list at the end of the `_config.yml` file.
-Add `vendor/bundle` to the exclude list near the end of the `_config.yml` file using a text editor:
+The `vendor/bundle` has already been added to the template's `_config.yml` file.
+Check the file using a text editor:

 ```
 nano _config.yml